Explains how to create custom templates for packing slips and how to apply custom templates to your orders.

 Click Edit to edit an existing packing slip.

-No matter which option you choose, a window will then display an editor where you can customize your packing slip HTML.
+No matter which option you choose, a window will then display an editor where you can customise your packing slip HTML.

-If the Packing Slips option is not visible in your Template Settings, you may be on a Bronze or lower subscription plan.
-You must be on a Silver plan or higher to access packing slip templates.
+If the Packing Slips option is not visible in your Template Settings, you may be on a Startup plan.
+You must be on a Accelerate plan or higher to access packing slip templates.

 The packing slip editor is divided into four sections.
 Click a section header to access and edit the HTML for each section of the packing slip.